anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Acceptance Criteria:**
 - Reports can be previewed on screen
-- Reports can be exported to formatted file
+- Reports can be exported to CSV/XLSX file
 - Report generation completes within 10 seconds for standard date ranges

 ---